 My husband admitted that he has erection problems.
 We have been married for 6 years and during this time we only had sex about 20 times.
 During sex he will loose his erection and blame it on his weight.
 But he is not interested in losing weight or use alternative medication to assist with his erection problem.
 I have suggested he go for counseling as I feel that there are emotional issues involved due to his previous wife's cheating on him.
 I have never cheated, however at this stage I am even considering this as I am only human." -Ashley V.

 I've worked with a number of men with erectile problems.
 You're correct in thinking that there maybe emotional issues affecting your husband.
-Erectile dysfunction almost always has a psychological component -- being depressed, guilt, worry, stress, and anxiety can all be contributors.
+Erectile dysfunction almost always has a psychological component -- being depressed, feelings of guilt, worry, stress and anxiety can all be contributors.

 The repeated loss of an erection also compounds the problem since most men worry obsessively that it will happen again.
-This pattern typically leads to chronic problems such as loss of sexual desire and avoidance of sex.
-Sounds a lot like your marriage with your having had sex only a couple of times a year.
+This pattern typically leads to chronic problems like the loss of sexual desire and avoidance of sex completely.
+This sounds a lot like your marriage with your having had sex only a couple of times a year.

-If your husband won't take care of himself, by either losing weight, taking medication, or going to counseling, then you've got to find a different strategy to deal with this other than having an affair.
+If your husband won't take care of himself, either by losing weight, taking medication, or going to counseling, then you've got to find a different strategy to deal with this besides having an affair.
 After all, if you're correct in your thinking that his previous wife's cheating may be a factor, which is likely to some degree, the last thing you should consider is doing the same to him again.

 Here's what to do:

-If he doesn't follow through, take away the motivator.
+- If he doesn't follow through, take away the motivator.
 Then pick another motivator and repeat the process.
-Keep taking privileges away until you get some action.
+Keep taking privileges away until you get some action from him.

 Got a question you'd like to Ask a Marriage Counselor?
-Click here to submit it and I'll ;answer it in an up coming post.
+Click here to submit it and I'll try to answer it in an up coming post.
 Be sure to Sign Up at the bottom of the page so you'll get my answer as soon as it's published.